-After 16 years of helping people with divorce, I have a really good sense of what is wrong with the divorce industry.
-At the top of the list is a lack of transparency for how it all works which is partially brought on by the culture of lawyers hiding behind a fortress of information.
+After 16 years of helping people with divorce, I have a good sense of what is wrong with the divorce industry.
+At the top of the list is a lack of transparency for how it all works.
+This is partially brought on by the culture of lawyers hiding behind a fortress of information.

 Well, we want to change that.
 NOW.

 In this post we share real, tangible solutions to help you feel empowered and in control (or, at least a lot less overwhelmed).

 Problem: We’ve been separated for a while, and we used to get along pretty well.
 In the last few months, however, our communication has deteriorated.
 We now don’t get along at all.
 I need to lawyer up right now, right?